 Start by sautéing some carrots and onions.
-Then, lightly flour the ribs and sear them over high heat.
+Then remove them to a plate.
+Next, lightly flour the ribs on all sides, place them in the pot and sear them over high heat until they are nice and brown on all sides.

-Then, add the remaining ingredients to the pot together and let the oven do the rest!
+Next, add all of the remaining ingredients–including the carrots and onion– to the pot.
+Cover with a lid and place it in the oven to cook.
+I love how the oven does all the work.
 The end result is super tender, fall-off-the-bone ribs in the most delicious sauce!

 - 3 Tablespoons olive oil